hunts from its deep mud burrow

 - Main Threats

 - Commercial trawl fisheries are primary threat.
 Overfishing in some areas has caused population declines.
-Habitat damage from bottom trawling on soft sediments poses risk.
-Slow growth and late maturity make populations vulnerable to overfishing significantly.
+Habitat damage from bottom trawling poses risk.

 - Population

 - Populations managed under New Zealand's quota management system.
-Scampi fishery is one of New Zealand's most valuable, with exports to Europe and Asia.
 Stock assessments indicate stable populations with sustainable harvest levels in most areas.
-Some localised declines on heavily fished grounds.

 - Conservation Status